isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``list-commands`` Command
 -----------------------------

-The ``list-commands`` command retrieves a list of all commands supported by the server.
+The :isccmd:`list-commands` command retrieves a list of all commands supported by the server.
 It does not take any arguments.
 An example command may look like this: